 In the 2010s, the pattern was different and reflects three remarkable changes of larger significance (see also Ohlsson-Wijk and Andersson 2022; Comolli et al. 2021).
-First, in the 2010s the decline of fertility was almost exclusively concentrated to and fuelled by a decline in the first-birth rates among childless women and men (Ohlsson-Wijk and Andersson 2022).
-Our Figure 1 demonstrates that it was not only childless younger women (as in the 1990s) who abstained from having a child but it also concerned women in their 30s.
+First, in the 2010s the decline of fertility was almost exclusively concentrated to and fueled by a decline in the first-birth rates among childless women and men (Ohlsson-Wijk and Andersson 2022).
+Our Figure 1 demonstrates that it was not only childless younger women (as in the 1990s) who abstained from having a child but that it, to some extent, also concerned women in their 30s.
 In contrast to the decline in first-birth risks, childbearing propensities of mothers of one or two and more children remained largely stable (Figure 2).
-The structure of the changes of childbearing propensities of childbearing propensities of a similar development in Finland, see Hellstrand et al. (2022).
+The structure of the changes of childbearing propensities of childbearing and significant transformation of fertility behavior; for a similar development in Finland, see Hellstrand et al. (2022).

 Figure 1.
-Relative risks of first birth in Sweden, by calendar year in 1991-2018, separately for age ranges 16-28 and 31-43 years.
+Relative risks of first birth in Sweden, by calendar year in 1991-2021, separately for age ranges 16-28 and 31-43 years.
 Risks controlled for age in single years, reference category is 2010 for both age groups.

 Figure 2.
-Relative risks of second, third and fourth birth in Sweden, by calendar year.
+Relative risks of second, third and fourth birth in Sweden, by calendar year in 1991-2021.
 Risks controlled for age of mother and time since last previous birth.
 Reference category is second-birth risk in 2010.